ProgSys/pg_disatools/README.md

 # Disclaimer && License
 This tools are unofficial and they are not perfect and may have errors.
 I do not work for Nippon Ichi Software, Inc. or NIS America, Inc. .

+#### Known problems/TODOS:

+* The positioning of the DUMMY files inside the DATA.DAT is wrong.

 ## The MIT License (MIT)

 	Copyright (c) 2016 ProgSys